openhpc/ohpc/README.md

 This stack provides a variety of common, pre-built ingredients required to deploy and manage an HPC Linux cluster including provisioning tools, resource management, I/O clients, runtimes, development tools, containers, and a variety of scientific libraries.

-There are currently two release series: [1.3.x][13xbranch] and [2.x][2xbranch], which target different major Linux OS distributions.
-The 1.3.x series targets CentOS7 and SLES12 while the 2.x series targets CentOS8 and Leap15.
+There are currently three release series: the [2.x][2xbranch], the [3.x][3xbranch] and the [4.x][4xbranch] which target different major Linux OS
+distributions:

+- The 2.x series targets EL8 and Leap15.
+- The 3.x series targets EL9, Leap 15 and openEuler 22.03.
+- The 4.x series targets EL10 and openEuler 24.03.

 ### Getting started

-OpenHPC provides pre-built binaries via repositories for use with standard Linux package manager tools (e.g. ```yum``` or ```zypper```).
+OpenHPC provides pre-built binaries via repositories for use with standard Linux package manager tools (e.g. ```dnf``` or ```zypper```).
 To get started, you can enable an OpenHPC repository locally through installation of an
 ```ohpc-release``` RPM which includes gpg keys for package signing and defines
 the URL locations for [base] and [update] package repositories.
 Installation